rafaelre898/test-project/README.md

 ## Requirements:

-To start, create a feature branch: /feature/{your name}
+To start, create a fork of this repo.

 Please reference the UI mockup here